Interferon Gamma-1b (Injection)

 - Nausea, vomiting, diarrhea

-- Redness or swelling where the shot was given
+- Redness, bruising, swelling, or a lump where the shot was given

 - Skin rash